Hume's principle

-Hume's principle or HP says that, given two collections of objects $\mathcal F$ and $\mathcal G$ with properties $F$ and $G$ respectively, the number of objects with property $F$ is equal to the number of objects with property $G$ if and only if there is a one-to-one correspondence (a bijection) between $\mathcal F$ and $\mathcal G$.
+In the foundations of mathematics, Hume's principle (or HP) says that, given two collections of objects $\mathcal F$ and $\mathcal G$ with properties $F$ and $G$ respectively, the number of objects with property $F$ is equal to the number of objects with property $G$ if and only if there is a one-to-one correspondence (a bijection) between $\mathcal F$ and $\mathcal G$.
 In other words, that bijections are the "correct" way of measuring size.

 HP can be stated formally in systems of second-order logic.
 It is named for the Scottish philosopher David Hume and was coined by George Boolos.
 The principle plays a central role in Gottlob Frege's philosophy of mathematics.
 Frege shows that HP and suitable definitions of arithmetical notions entail all axioms of what we now call second-order arithmetic.
 This result is known as Frege's theorem, which is the foundation for a philosophy of mathematics known as neo-logicism.